-- Bake these according to your own preferences, but we almost always prefer to risk cookies and bars being slightly less done than slightly overdone.
-Test them right at 30 minutes, knowing that they’ll set up a bit as they cool.
+- Bake these according to your own preferences, but I almost always prefer to risk cookies and bars being slightly less done than slightly overdone.
+Test them right at 30 minutes or even a couple of minutes before, knowing that they’ll set up a bit as they cool.

 - Blondies are great alone and also pair really well with ice cream.
 Or use as the base of a blondie sundae.

 - Blondies are at their absolute best on the day they're baked.
 But if you need to get ahead of the game, you've got several options: (1) Bake them earlier in the day and serve at room temperature or give individual bars a few seconds in the microwave.
 (2) Bake, cool completely, and freeze for up to three months, wrapped in plastic wrap, followed by foil, followed by a zip-top freezer bag or reusable airtight container.
 (3) Freeze prepared batter right in the baking pan, tightly covered, for up to three months.
 Defrost in the fridge overnight before baking.

 - Leftovers keep well in an airtight container at room temperature for two to three days.